Skin Cancer Signs and Symptoms

 - E for Evolving: The mole is growing or changing color or shape.

 Not all skin cancers follow these rules, but many do.
 When in doubt about any mark on your skin that seems unusual, be cautious and have it looked at by a dermatologist.

 Monthly Self-Exams Increase the Likelihood of Early Detection

-Not only should you do monthly self-exams to check for skin cancer signs and symptoms, you should keep a record of your findings on a body map.
-You can click here to download a Body Map to use.
+Not only should you do monthly self-exams to check for skin cancer signs and symptoms, but you should also keep a record of your findings on a body map.
 This is an easy and effective way to identify new spots or changes in existing spots.
-On a diagram of the body, you simply make marks that correspond to the marks on your skin, then draw lines out to the margin to record approximate size, color and date.
+On a diagram of the body, you simply make marks that correspond to the marks on your skin, then draw lines out to the margin to record approximate size, color, and date.
 Use the same map to record your findings each month.